wbelzak/regDIF/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Included reference and link in DESCRIPTION
+* Added 'return' values for all functions in package
-* Removed 'Year' from DESCRIPTION
+* Removed examples and '\dontrun{}' from 'se.regDIF' function

 ## Test environments
 * local: Windows 10.0.19041, R 4.0.3